 PD is a novel polymer offering properties similar to polystyrene, but with much lower oxygen permeability, which results in a higher photostability for most dyes.
 Particle size is ~40 nm and the particle surface can be carboxylated or otherwise modified.
 All particles are supplied in a 0.5% (w/w) buffered aqueous suspension (10 mM MES, pH 7).

-Custom microparticles and nanobeads with specific modifications such as streptavidin are also available through Sigma.
-Please inquire at your local Sigma office for custom microparticles and nanobeads.
+Custom microparticles and nanobeads with specific modifications such as streptavidin are also available.
+Please inquire at your local office or with your sales representative for custom microparticles and nanobeads.

 Research.
 Development.
 Production.

 We are a leading supplier to the global Life Science industry with solutions and services for research, biotechnology development and production, and pharmaceutical drug therapy development and production.